 ACI2024 Call for Contributions

-For ACI2023, the conference's tenth edition, we invite a wide range of contributions that have the potential to promote a constructive dialogue around how animals interact with technology and the design of interactive tools for animals.
+For ACI2024, the conference's eleventh edition, we invite a wide range of contributions that have the potential to promote a constructive dialogue around how animals interact with technology and the design of interactive tools for animals.
 We welcome submissions from multidisciplinary areas, including computer science, veterinary science, design, and ecology.
 Our aim is to foster the development of Animal Computer Interaction (ACI) as a discipline.
 We encourage submission from those who work in the space between animals and technology.

 Submissions will be peer-reviewed.
-Accepted submissions will be included in the ACI2023 Conference Proceedings and archived in the ACM, including accepted full and short papers, workshop extended abstracts and doctoral consortium submissions.
+Accepted submissions will be included in the ACI2024 Conference Proceedings and archived in the ACM, including accepted full and short papers, workshop extended abstracts and doctoral consortium submissions.